adammilando/news-app/README.md

 The application uses the [NewsAPI](https://newsapi.org/), a JSON-based API that provides articles from worldwide news sources and blogs.

 ## Getting Started
-Please refer to the subsequent sections on how to set up and run the application.

 ### Prerequisites
 * Android Studio